-Put in terms of daily operations, the Stratosphere FBO currently serves45 approximately 5 to 6 aircraft per day that arrive and depart from the Airport.
+Put in terms of daily operations, the Stratosphere FBO serves53 approximately 5 to 6 aircraft per day that arrive and depart from the Airport.
 Prior to Stratosphere becoming an FBO, those 5 to 6 aircraft were serviced by one of the other FBOs at the Airport.
-At full build-out in 2020, Stratosphere is estimated to be able to service 10-12 aircraft per day over the next one to two years, 15 aircraft per day in three to five years, and 20 aircraft per day after five years.
+After construction 7, Stratosphere is estimated to be able to service 10-12 aircraft per day over the next one to two years, 15 aircraft per day in three to five years, and 20 aircraft per day after five years.
 This increase in Stratosphere's servicing capacity would principally meet existing and projected demand at the Airport.